Ingenico ePayments 2023: Card Processing Reviews & Complaints

 Recent Lawsuits Yes

-We are currently able to locate very few Ingenico ePayments reviews, and they do not suggest that the company is a scam or a ripoff.
-One Ingenico ePayments complaint cites issues with the company’s terminals and invoicing process.
-Despite the fact that the credit card processor was created through the acquisition and merger of multiple older companies, Ingenico ePayments is still a very new brand.
-This is likely the primary factor behind its generally clean complaint record.
-In addition, the company may place a stronger emphasis on European markets than on U.S.-based e-commerce, which would limit the number of reviews that could be posted by U.S. business owners.
-The company’s previous business names of GlobalCollect and Ingenico Payment Services enjoyed clean complaint records before their merger which suggests that Ingenico ePayments’ low complaint rate will persist.
-If you have your own Ingenico ePayments review to make, please do so in the comments below.
+We have found very few Ingenico ePayments reviews, and none of them suggest any fraudulent activity by the company.
+One complaint mentions issues with the company’s terminals and invoicing process.
+Despite being formed through the consolidation of several older companies, Ingenico ePayments is still relatively new.
+This likely contributes to its low complaint rate.
+Additionally, the company may focus more on European markets than on U.S.-based e-commerce, which could explain the limited number of reviews from American business owners.
+Both GlobalCollect and Ingenico Payment Services, the predecessors of Ingenico ePayments, had clean complaint records before the merger, indicating that this trend may continue for Ingenico ePayments.
+If you have your own experience with Ingenico ePayments, we encourage you to share it in the comments below.

-Ingenico Payments became party to a lawsuit filed in the Northern District of Georgia on December 20, 2018.
-The plaintiff of the suit, AnywhereCommerce, alleges that Ingenico committed illegal business practices during the bidding process to acquire a First Data contract for the sale of POS equipment.
-The suit also alleges that Ingenico illegally acquired trade secrets from Hong Kong-based POS equipment manufacturer BBPOS, who had previously negotiated a license agreement with AnywhereCommerce.
+Ingenico Payments was involved in a lawsuit filed in the Northern District of Georgia on December 20, 2018.
+The plaintiff, AnywhereCommerce, alleges that Ingenico engaged in illegal business practices during the bidding process to acquire a First Data contract for the sale of POS equipment.
+AnywhereCommerce also claims that Ingenico unlawfully obtained trade secrets from BBPOS, a Hong Kong-based POS equipment manufacturer, with whom AnywhereCommerce had previously negotiated a license agreement.

-Ingenico does not provide a dedicated customer service phone number on its website, but an internationally active company of its size likely offers phone support to its merchants.
-It does list local office numbers as well, which is somewhat unusual for a company of its size.
-Although not considered to be a top-rated merchant account provider for customer service, the company presumably has very capable support channels.
+While Ingenico does not prominently display a dedicated customer service phone number on its website, being an internationally active company, it likely provides phone support to its merchants.
+The inclusion of local office numbers is somewhat unusual for a company of its scale.
+Though not considered a top-rated merchant account provider for customer service, Ingenico presumably maintains effective support channels.

 • (678) 456-1200 – US Office